sguzunov/docs/docs/glue42-concepts/10_glue42-server/glue42-server.md

 }
 ```

-*For more details on setting up a custom login page and managing custom authentication, see the  [Login Screen](../../getting-started/how-to/rebrand-glue42/functionality/index.html#login_screen) section.*
+*For more details on setting up a custom login page and managing custom authentication, see the  [How to Rebrand Glue42 Enterprise > Functionality > Login Screen](../../getting-started/how-to/rebrand-glue42/functionality/index.html#login_screen) section.*

 #### Custom Authenticator in the Glue42 Server